zhdkirill/devops-test-task/README.md

 ### Step 1: Testing
-Golang code is being verified by a linter: https://github.com/golangci/golangci-lint If the code fails to pass the test, the application would not be built and published.
+Golang code is being verified by a linter: https://github.com/golangci/golangci-lint

+If the code fails to pass the test, the application would not be built and published.

 There is also an additional action with the same linter that is triggered on pull requests and does not build a package.

 ### Step 2: Packaging
 The application will be distributed as a docker image.

-Fist, the application is being built via golang container.
-After that the resulting binary is being copied to another alpine-based container without go runtime.
+First, the application is being built via golang container.
+After that, the resulting binary is being copied to another alpine-based container without go runtime.
 Such strategy reduces the size of the resulting image.

 ### Step 3: Publishing
 Container image of the application is published in an Azure container registry repository.
 The images are tagged with the commit hash.

 ### Step 4: Deploying
 The application is being deployed as a microservice to Azure Kubernetes Service.

 The application requires redis database, so there are two deployments and services: ervcp and redis.
 Redis is exposed as a service inside the cluster, while ERVCP application service is exposed via ingress loadbalancer to the internet.
 The application is available over FQDN provided by Azure: http://ervcp.germanywestcentral.cloudapp.azure.com/